gsmontanari/gsmontanari.github.io/_pages/vitae.md

 ### Bio
 ---
-I am currently based in New York City (USA), pursuing a Ph.D. in Economics at New York University.
-I have decided not to stay in academia and will join Cornerstone Research in January 2024 as an Associate Ph.D.
-Economist.
+I am currently based in New York City (USA), working as an Associate Ph.D.
+Economist at Cornerstone Research.
+I hold a Ph.D. and M.Phil. in Economics from New York University.
 Previously, I've obtained a M.Sc. in Economic and Social Sciences from Università Bocconi in Milan (Italy) and a B.Sc. in Economics and Business from Università Ca' Foscari in Venice (Italy).

 During my Ph.D., I was lucky enough to interact with and learn from several superb economists and researchers.
 I am especially grateful for the advising and collaborations with Professors H. Allcott, A. Caplin, A. Galichon, and D. Waldinger.
 I have had the opportunity to live most of the Ph.D. years in New York and Princeton, with a summer stint in Seattle for an internship at Amazon.